 New technologies have tremendous potential to transform the lives of all people.
-Yet people age 50 and older and traditionally-underserved market populations—including people with disabilities, people of racial and ethnic groups that have experienced discrimination, and people with low incomes—are not always able to take advantage of these innovations.
+Yet people age 50 and older and traditionally-underserved market populations are not always able to take advantage of these innovations.
 More needs to be done to ensure that products and services are available to and accessible for all populations.

-When products and services are designed for people of varying ability levels, the broadest possible range of consumers can take advantage of innovations.
 Universal design is an approach to creating environments and products so they can be used by all people to the greatest extent possible.
-Universal design offers products and services that can be adjusted or modified to meet people’s individual needs.
-For example, people who are blind are able to use the same smartphones that are marketed to people who can see because smartphones now integrate voice technology to describe what is on the screen, even when using the camera to take a picture.
-However, the rate at which technology is accelerating may leave some people out, unless people with disabilities and older populations are at the table when products and services are being designed.
+It is used to create products and services that can be adjusted or modified to meet people’s individual needs.
+For example, smartphones can integrate voice technology to describe what is on the screen, even when using the camera to take a picture.
+This allows people who are blind to use them without having to order a special product.
+However, the rate at which technology is accelerating may leave some people behind.
+One way to counter this trend is to ensure that people with disabilities and older populations are at the table when products and services are being designed.
 It is important to sustain a dialogue between tech innovators and these populations to allow everyone in society to benefit from innovation.

-Consumers also should be empowered with full information so they can effectively use the sharing economy if they choose to do so.
+Empowering consumers with full information will allow them to use the sharing economy effectively if they choose to do so.
 For example, they may need information about the benefits and drawbacks of the technology, how the platforms work, the importance of carrying adequate insurance in case of accidents, and how to resolve disputes if they arise.
 They may also need access to the technology, such as smartphones, that enable use of the services.

 Product design for all

 Policymakers and the private sector should ensure that products, services, and emerging technologies are created using the principle of universal design so that they can be used by the widest range of ability levels and ages.